LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Out of loop.
 ```
 This is a silly example, but it's to show that deep breaks are problematic.
-However, proper usage can increase readability.
-Typical use case are leaving a loop early once a specific condition occurs, or loop and a half cases.
+From what I read though, a single break per loop is acceptable in certain circumstances, but continue is not allowed.
+Continue is more so banned since it is a little unecessary in that the next iteration will continue if it reaches the bottom of the loop anyway.
+In some cases it is more problematic since continue is skipping everything below it like in the example above where it skips printing 6.
+Break on the other hand does have a use where some condition can terminate the loop early, but a loop should only have one early exit point.
-Finding a specific value in an array, or calling a function in a standard for loop that can return an error.
+It can be used sparingly in the right circumstances such as finding a specific value in an array, or calling a function in a standard loop that can return an error.
-It may not make sense to add an extra variable into the conditionalor check for error each iteration.
-Sometimes they offer a more simple solution.
-It would not make much sense to completely ban their usage.
-If anything it would be an advisory rule against their usage, but that's basically just saying use them when they are appropriate.
-Preferably your loops would be a simple enough to where they are not needed or only one of these statement would be needed.
+Sometimes a condition is not know until it gets into the iteration, and break offers a simple solution to handle it.
+In cases where a loop can have two outcomes, or break offers a more simple clear solution it is acceptable.

 #### Recursion

 It is true that recursion can create small easily readable functions, but their hidden cost is too much of a risk for saftey critical systems.
-What I like to call the recursion tax, where each method call adds its parameters, return pointer, and frame to the stack, can pass the bounds of the stack if the tax becomes too much.
+What I like to call the recursion tax, where each method call adds its parameters\*, return pointer, and frame to the stack, can pass the bounds of the stack if the tax becomes too much.
-(As a side the calling convention of an architecture would determine if a parameter is added to the stack or a register)
 Your testing could show it is within bounds, but what happens during unexpected behavior?
 In this case all you really know is it will either reach the base case or blow out the stack.
 There are ways to make recursion safer such as limiting the number of calls or adding stack overflow checks.